therealcain/SafeEndianUnion/README.md

 Try it yourself on [godbolt](https://godbolt.org/z/M7GKsr)!

-## Rules
+## What you can and can't do
-* Do not use pointers or references in your `struct`s, this could break the union.
+* You cannot use pointers or references in your `struct`s.
-* Do not have different types in your struct, stick to only one type, this may change the size of the `struct` due to [alignment and padding.](http://www.catb.org/esr/structure-packing/)
+* You cannot have different types in your struct, stick to only one type, this may change the size of the `struct` due to [alignment and padding.](http://www.catb.org/esr/structure-packing/)
+* * You cannot use bitfields.
 * The `struct` must be a [POD.](https://en.wikipedia.org/wiki/Passive_data_structure)
 * `evi::Union<...>` accepts only arithmetic types and a stack allocated arrays ( either `std::array<T, N>` or `array[N]` ).
-* `evi::Union<...>` will fail your compilation if you pass to it `volatile` or `const` types, it will also fail for references and pointers.
-* If you having hard time debugging your program, and you believe it may be the `SafeEndianUnion` try to enable the the reflection system, it will check if your types in the `struct` are valid.
-* You can use bit fields only if the reflection system is NOT enabled, because [bit fields are not recommended](https://stackoverflow.com/a/23458891/8298564).
-* `std::bit_cast` might fail if you use bit fields.
-* If the reflection system is ON then your `struct` is limited only up to 32 fields.
+* Your `struct` is limited only up to 32 fields.
-* If you don't have std::endian it will use boost.

 ## How to use?
 It's just a [simple header](https://github.com/therealcain/SafeEndianUnion/blob/main/SafeEndianUnion.hpp) to drop into your project, and just run.